vcrn/temperature-monitor-raspberry/README.md

 # temperature_monitor_raspberry_pi
-A simple temperature monitor of the GPU and CPU for Raspbian on Raspberry Pi, written in Python using Tkinter.
+A simple graphical temperature monitor of the GPU and CPU for Raspbian on Raspberry Pi, written in Python using Tkinter.